 HOW DOES TRACKING PREFERENCE IMPACT AUTOMATION AND TRIGGERS?
 As above, if a subscriber opts out of tracking behavioral data like opens or clicks their actions will not be recorded in behavioral automation flows (ex. automations that include flag events like "opened previous campaign" - it will look as if they did not open the campaign) or behavioral triggered segments (ex. a segment for all openers that clicked a certain link).

 2. Export Contact Data

 Should you receive a request for an individual's data, you can export any tracked behavioral data on the contact record to Excel or PDF.
-This includes opens, clicks, clickstreams (enabled feature), purchases (enabled feature), shares, forwards, and Google Analytics data if you have that integration enabled.
+This includes opens, clicks, clickstreams (enabled feature), purchases (enabled feature), shares, and Google Analytics data if you have that integration enabled.

 To export a contact's information, lookup the specific subscriber record in the Contacts dashboard.
 Hover over returned email record on screen to find the "Edit" button with drop-down.
 From the drop-down, choose "View Engagement".

 Click on the individual tabs for activity such as Opens or Clickthroughs (left).
 Then on the right, click the more options icon (three vertical bullets) to open a drop down menu.
 Select what format to export to from the menu.